Glossary

 Daily Journal: A publication that is produced by each House for each legislative day that contains the official record of the Floor Session, vote information, motions, parliamentary inquiries, and letters of legislative intent.

-Deadlines: The dates by which bills must be introduced, heard and enacted.
+The dates by which bills must be introduced, heard and enacted.
 Established by the Constitution, and by Joint, Assembly, and Senate Rules.
 Delegated Authority Power granted by the Legislature to a State agency to implement and/or enforce a statute, including the power to adopt regulations.

 Desk: The desk at the front of the chamber where much of the clerical work of the body is conducted.
 Also, a generic term for the staff and offices of the Chief Clerk of the Assembly and the Secretary of the Senate.